itmm/visual-crypto/docs/two-imgs.md

 	}
 @end(draw)
 ```
-* Choose randomly where to put the pixel in the first image
+* choose randomly where to put the pixel in the first image

 ## Move Images
-* Add buttons to move the images away from each other
+* add buttons to move the images away from each other

 ```
 @Add(body)
 	<form>
 	<button id="overlay">Overlay</button>
+	<button
-	<button id="separate">Separate</button>
+		id="separate">Separate</button>
 	</form>
 @End(body)
 ```
+* two buttons for fixed positions

 ```
 @Add(main)